marvelefe/sms-spam-data-mining/README.md

 Course Title: Data Mining

-This assignment was submitted as part of the coursework requirements for the Master in Information Technology (MIT) program at the University of Lagos, Nigeria.
+This assignment was submitted as part of my coursework requirements for the Master in Information Technology (MIT) program at the University of Lagos, Nigeria.

 ---